Rediscovering life and manhood after prostate cancer

 I was diagnosed with prostate cancer at the end of 2019 and feared losing my manhood and my life.
 I was lucky to have my prostate surgically removed before the cancer spread more widely.
 The most minimal roadmap for recovery was provided.
 I want to expand the roadmap and the conversation about recovering life and manhood after prostate cancer.

-Here, you can read a variety of survivor’s stories and those of their partners.
-There are lots of useful resources for your own journey.
+Here, in the blog you can read a variety of survivor’s stories and those of their partners.
+There are lots of useful resources for your own journey, including videos and my new book.
 And this is not a substitute for professional medical advice.

 The goals: rebuild health, expand identities, make the most of what we have.